Skip to content

 Instructions

-• Rinse quinoa thoroughly until water runs clear rater than cloudy.
-Combine quinoa in a medium saucepan with water and bring to a boil then cover and simmer for 20 minutes, stirring 1-2 times.
-Divide equally in two bowls and split remaining ingredients as toppings.
-Mix each bowl well and serve hot or cold.
-Makes excellent leftovers as well.
+• Rinse the quinoa thoroughly until water runs clear rater than cloudy.
+Combine the quinoa in a medium saucepan with water and bring it to a boil.
+Cover the pot and simmer for 20 minutes, stirring 1-2 times.

 Tried this recipe?Mention @champagnenutrition